Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 The evolution of the distribution function, including photon emission, at arbitrary $\chi_e$ is generally obtained by numerical solution of \cref{eq:KineticEquations}.
 The relevant methods are discussed in \cref{sec:Numerics}.
 However, it is possible to obtain analytical insight when considering specific field configurations or if $\chi_e$ is not too large.
+In the former case, one can apply the Markov chain formalism to assess the long-term evolution of the distribution function~\cite{bashinov.pre.2015}.
 In the latter case, \cref{eq:KineticEquations} can be reduced to a Fokker-Planck equation~\cite{neitz.prl.2013}.
 This corresponds to taking the first two terms in a Kramers-Moyal expansion of the collision operator~\cite{niel.pre.2018}.
 Following \citet{vranic.njp.2016},

 where the drift and diffusion coefficients $A$ and $B$ are, respectively,

 and the indices $i,j$ denote components of the momentum.
 An equivalent expression is obtained in terms of the lightfront momentum $p^-$ in \citet{neitz.prl.2013}.
 The validity of the Fokker-Planck approach is limited by the importance of higher orders in the Kramers-Moyal expansion: the third term is larger than 10\% of the diffusion term if $\chi_e \gtrsim 0.25$, and as $\chi_e$ approaches unity the expansion breaks down~\cite{niel.pre.2018}.
 Physically, this means that the momentum change from emitting a single photon becomes as important as the cumulative momentum change from emitting many~\cite{bell.prl.2008}.